momentum-team-7/ajax--notes-app-LauraQuantrille/README.md

 ### Using the notes API

-To get a list of all notes, make a `GET` request to `http://localhost:3000/notes/`.
+[1]To get a list of all notes, make a `GET` request to `http://localhost:3000/notes/`.

-To add a new note, make a `POST` request to `http://localhost:3000/notes/`.
+[2]To add a new note, make a `POST` request to `http://localhost:3000/notes/`.
 You will need to send a body and headers.
 Your request will look like this:

 ```js
 fetch('http://localhost:3000/notes/', {